stoppremiumsms/resources/README.md

 ####Questions.
 Lots of Questions.####

 What would be really helpful is contribution of questions.
 Pointed ones, similar to ones in my [complaint](https://drive.google.com/a/premiumsms.org/file/d/1HPvGuu78Wf36raDzrttxNMJm4c9ideDjO0sVC7AuUEJs3MSkxeBndI-VuLXHBvYbReqIbt-BPp02T4gd/view) to Telstra.
 They have to be reasonable questions.
-They have to be questions that mobile service providers that have fair policies and live up to those policies can answer truthfully or will subject to themselves to silence of damaging falsehoods otherwise.
+They have to be questions that mobile service providers that have fair policies and live up to those policies can answer truthfully or will subject to themselves to damaging silence or falsehoods otherwise.

 We particularly want questions that differentiate mobile services providers that have, and live up to, good policies from those that don't.

 Let market forces, reign, I say.

 ###How To Submit Contributions